Isao Harimoto: Personal background

 Harimoto's family relocated to Japan from Korea for better economic opportunities shortly before he was born, while the Korean Peninsula was under Japanese colonial rule, and settled in Hiroshima.
 At the age of four, he was playing outside near a fire built to warm the air at night when a truck started to back up in his path.
 In his attempt to avoid the truck, his right hand touched the flames and left him with severe burns that limited the mobility in his thumb and forefinger while making the middle three fingers scarred and effectively without use, frozen into a curled position.
 This forced him to become a left-handed thrower and hitter, and to use a custom glove that fit over his damaged hand while still allowing him to catch the ball.
 The scarred fingers were bent in such a way that a baseball bat could be slid between them.
-Harimoto speaks of practicing swinging the bat as a child with only his right hand, trying to strengthen the injured limb to make it useful.
+Harimoto spoke of practicing swinging the bat as a child with only his right hand, trying to strengthen the injured limb to make it useful.

-Harimoto would survive the release of an atomic bomb over Hiroshima on August 6, 1945, and has been identified as the only survivor of the bombing to play professional baseball in Japan.
+He would survive the release of an atomic bomb over Hiroshima on August 6, 1945, and has been identified as the only survivor of the bombing to play professional baseball in Japan.
 He survived without injuries because the family home was located in the shadow of a mountain and shielded from the blast, but lost a sister who was in the blast zone.
-Later in life, he would become a member of the Japanese Hibakusha Movement, a project dedicated to outlawing global nuclear weaponry, and gaining compensation for victims of their use.
+Later in life, he would become a member of the Japanese Hibakusha movement, a project dedicated to outlawing global nuclear weaponry, and gaining compensation for victims of their use.

-In December 2024, Harimoto revealed in an interview with Sankei Shimbun that he had received his Japanese citizenship several years ago.
+In December 2024, Harimoto revealed in an interview with Sankei Shimbun that he had received his Japanese citizenship several years prior.

 Baseball career

 Harimoto began his professional career with the Toei Flyers in 1959, when he was selected as rookie of the year.
 He was a dangerous hitter who combined both power and speed.
-His 3,085 career hits is the Nippon Professional Baseball record.
+His 3,085 career hits are the Nippon Professional Baseball record.
 Among Japanese-born players, Ichiro Suzuki passed Harimoto's hit total in 2009 based on his combined career in Japan and the American major leagues.
 Harimoto remains the only player to accumulate more than 3000 in Japan, a mark he reached with a home run on May 28, 1980, while playing for the Lotte Orions.
 After reaching this milestone, Harimoto was awarded the South Korean Order of Sport Merit Maengho Medal (국민훈장 맹호장; Maengho, literally Fierce Tiger), a prize for excellence in sports.